alvinbhou/ptt-studyabroad-api/README.md

 docker-compose up -d
 ```

 If you would like to build and parse all the articles from scratch, set `BUILD_FROM_SCRATCH` to `True` in the `settings.py` file.
-The build takes around a minute.
+Building from scratch takes around a minute.

 ### Deploy on Heroku